irobot-ros/ros2-benchmark-container/README.md

     -   `COMMS_my_middleware`: Permutations of communication modes to test (e.g., `ipc_on`, `ipc_off`).
     -   `LOANED_ENV_VARS_my_middleware`: Environment variables for loaned messages.
 4.  **(Optional) Add XML profiles**: If the new RMW requires specific configuration, add new XML profiles in the `benchmark/profiles` directory.

+### Deploying to a remote host
+Convience tools are included to deploy benchmark containers built on this host to another host.
+Checks are automatically run to make sure the target arch matches the docker image arch.
+A common use case might be benchmarking on more constrained hardware with less build capabilities, like a raspberry pi.

+1.  **Ensure the remote host has this repo**: make sure the `ros2-benchmark-container` repo is available on the remote machine.
+2.  **Ensure docker and ssh access**: `docker/deploy` will automatically SSH into the remote host to install the docker image from a file.
+Please ensure you have SSH access to the target host and that it is capable of running docker without sudo.
+3.  **Build and deploy your image**: For example, to deploy a `kilted` container to a remote host with `arm64` architecture, you would do

+    ```bash
+    docker/build -d kilted -a arm64
+    docker/deploy -d kilted -a arm64 -u REMOTE_USER -h REMOTE_IP
+    ```

 ## Repository Structure